godotengine/godot-docs/classes/class_node2d.rst

 | *Getter* | is_z_relative()          |
 +----------+--------------------------+

-If ``true`` the node's Z-index is relative to its parent's Z-index.
+If ``true``, the node's Z-index is relative to its parent's Z-index.
 If this node's Z-index is 2 and its parent's effective Z-index is 3, then this node's effective Z-index will be 2 + 3 = 5.

 .. _class_Node2D_z_index: